 Large frame ranges can cause poor performance in Maya.
 “The Max frames per FBX” setting specifies a limit on the number of frames in an individual fbx file.
 This will break up your data to the nearest compressed mesh segment.
 Set this to a number between 100-300.

 In the folder containing your Maya workflow exports create a new folder for each individual FBX.

 Editing Skin Weights in Maya¶

 To get started in maya, use the FBX import button in the HoloSuite shelf.
-The additional Jitter Removal Filter menu will pop-up.
-This allows additional smoothing to be applied to the skeletal animation.
-Select Skip Smoothing.
 Navigate to a folder containing an FBX from your exported sequence and select import.

 With the data imported into Maya, you should use the Merge Vert tool from the HoloSuite Shelf.
 This will merge the islands that make up the mesh per frame and delete non-deformer history.
 Once your meshes are merged into one surface you’re ready to edit your skin weights.

 Move your playhead back to the first frame in your sequence and select the mesh in the outliner or viewport.

-To begin painting skin weights, select the the Rigging menu mode and choose “Paint Skin weights” from the Skin menu the using the ‘display options’ check box.
+To begin painting skin weights, select the Rigging menu mode and choose “Paint Skin weights” from the Skin menu the using the ‘display options’ check box.